A Bird in the Hand is Worth a Lifetime of Memories...

 When students make careful observations, ask questions, attempt to explain mysteries in nature, and understand the importance of evidence, their wonder and curiosity explodes.
 An emphasis on developing scientific habits of mind and reasoning skills helps students do science, leads them to better understand science, helps them become critical consumers of information, and deepens their relationship to the natural world.
 When instructors model science language and students use it to share observations and ideas, students build academic language and disciplinary literacy.

 Much learning takes place when students make sense of experiences by putting their ideas into words and comparing their ideas to those of others.
-To be truly effective, educational experiences need to be rich with intentional opportunities for student discourse.
-When students engage in discussions that build on prior knowledge, encourage divergent thinking, and challenge the strength of their evidence, they actively deepen their conceptual understanding of complex ideas.
+To be effective, educational experiences need to be full of intentional opportunities for student dialogue.
+When students engage in discussions that build on prior knowledge, encourage divergent thinking, and challenge the strength of their evidence, they actively deepen their understanding of complex ideas.
 In discussion, students practice clarifying their thinking, communicating ideas effectively, and asking productive questions.
 They learn to think critically and creatively.
 Discussion validates students’ contributions to their own learning.
-To an instructor, student talk and discussion can be a window into students’ brains, providing a view of their prior knowledge and current understanding.
+To an instructor, student-talk can be a window into students’ brains, providing a view of their prior knowledge and current understanding.
 Instructors who lead productive discussions use broad questions, cultivate a safe space for sharing ideas, focus on interesting topics, and respond non-judgmentally to students’ ideas.
 Most of all, they’re genuinely interested in how students are putting ideas together to make sense of their experiences.

 The learning cycle is an effective, flexible, transformative, and widely used model for designing instruction that’s based on how people learn.
 It can be used to improve any lesson or program.
 This practical and memorable model helps instructors design educational experiences consistent with what we know about how people learn.
 The learning cycle includes five phases: invitation, exploration, concept invention, application, and reflection.